 There is a stone Chakana in the Temple of the Condor at Machu Picchu, but only half of it is above the ground.
 The rest of the cross is formed by the stone’s shadow.
 Yeah, I know… either you’re thinking, “Those Incas were clever!” or you’re wondering about the creative licence of archaeologists and tour guides… We don’t know a lot about Inca civilisation, so consider this as an interesting theory, not necessarily a fact.
 Once you know the shape of the cross, you’ll start noticing the stepped pattern everywhere.

-Sounds very Avatar but despite sounding a bit science fiction, the forests you have to walk through to reach Machu Picchu are actually called cloud forests.
+Sounds very Avatar doesn’t it!
+But despite sounding like science fiction, the forests you have to walk through to reach Machu Picchu are actually called cloud forests.
 Cloud forests are a bit like rainforests.
-They are pretty much permanently in a layer of low cloud or fog.
+They pretty much permanently in a layer of low cloud or fog.
 The cloud condenses on the leaves of the trees, which drops to the floor and feeds a rich undergrowth.
 As you can tell – it’s pretty damp!

-To reach Machu Picchu, you have to hike through the cloud forest and up out of the mist to reach the city.
+To reach Machu Picchu, you have to hike though the cloud forest and up out of the cloud to reach the city.
 That makes for something pretty atmospheric.
 The cloud forest grows very quickly, so it’s quite possible that there are more Inca ruins and archaeology hidden in these dense trees.
 It explains why Machu Picchu remained unheard of for so long too.

 4. You can get your passport stamped

 This is a bit of an odd one.
 There are, as we’ve alluded to already, quite a lot of rules and regulations surrounding Machu Picchu.
-You can understand it: it gets a lot of visitors passing through and Peru wants to protect its history and heritage as much as possible.
+You can understand it: it’s a really popular site and the Peru wants to protect its history and heritage as much as possible.
 You can read the full list of prohibited activities at Machu Picchu but we’ve picked out some of the more unusual ones.

 It is prohibited to “do obscene acts inappropriate in a public place and that threaten morals and good manners such as undressing, disguising, lying down or running”.
 That includes things like arriving in your country’s traditional dress – like kilts or lederhosen.

 You can kind of see where this comes from.
 Machu Picchu is a sacred site of the Incas.
 The people of Peru would like you to treat it with reverence and respect, not go crazy trying to get the best picture in a funny costume with your mates.
-Oh, and remember you can’t use a selfie stick to get your photo either because they’re banned too.
+Oh, but you can’t use a selfie stick to get your photo either, because they’re banned too.